 For less severe reactions, medicines called Antihistamines are used to counter the effect of the allergy.

 This is because, critically, one of the chemicals created by the body after its exposure to a trigger is to form Histamine, and this chemical causes a lot of the symptoms we see.

 Some Antihistamines can be purchased over the counter.

-If you suspect that you (or your child) have an allergy see your doctor to get diagnosed and advise on how to treat it; medicines to use and what to avoid.
+If you suspect that you (or your child) have an allergy, see your doctor to get diagnosed and advice on how to treat it, medicines to use and what to avoid.